nomemory/andreinc-site/_drafts/2023-03-02-painting-with-circles.md

 # What is a Circle? (short math recap)

-Two thousand four hundred years ago, [Plato](https://en.wikipedia.org/wiki/Plato), the ancient Greek philosopher, extensively wrote about *The Circle* in his philosophical works.
+Over ~~hundred~~ thousands years ago, [Plato](https://en.wikipedia.org/wiki/Plato), the ancient Greek philosopher, extensively wrote about *The Circle* in his philosophical works.
 For him, the circle is the ultimate perfect shape because it is consistent and uniform in all directions.
 It's eternal because it closes and permanently opens without a beginning or an end.

-In this work [Timaeus](https://en.wikipedia.org/wiki/Timaeus_(dialogue)), he says:
-* *"The circle symbolises eternity because it has no beginning or end."*
+In this work [Timaeus](https://en.wikipedia.org/wiki/Timaeus_(dialogue)), he says: *"The circle symbolises eternity because it has no beginning or end."*
-* *"God ever geometrizes."*

-In his best well-known Socratic Dialogue, [The Republic](https://en.wikipedia.org/wiki/Republic_(Plato)), he emphasize:
-* *"The circle symbolises unity and wholeness because all points on the circumference are equidistant from the centre."*
+In his best well-known Socratic Dialogue, [The Republic](https://en.wikipedia.org/wiki/Republic_(Plato)), he emphasize: *"The circle symbolises unity and wholeness because all points on the circumference are equidistant from the centre."*

 [Aristotle](https://en.wikipedia.org/wiki/Aristotle), a student of Plato, argued that the Circle was the basis for all the other geometrical figures.
-In a way, this is true.
-And this is what this article is all about.
-But, enough philosophy, and let's get back to basic mathematics.
+He was right, but in a subtler way than you would normally expect.
+But, enough philosophical speculation, and let's get back to basic mathematics.

-Everyone knows what a circle is:
+I suppose, everyone knows what a circle is:

 <div id="simple-circle-sketch"></div>
 <sup><sup>[(Source code)]({{site.url}}//assets/js/2023-03-02-paiting-with-circles/simplecircle.js)</sup></sup>